Install the packaged desktop app, complete setup, and open a workspace. If you want to change Sero itself, use Development Setup instead.

 Before you start, make sure you have:

-Open GitHub Releases and download the current packaged artifact for your supported platform.
+Open GitHub Releases.
+Download the current installer for your platform.

 Expected result: you have the current Sero installer or package for your OS.
 The release page contains the exact filename to use.